eshsrobotics/database/branding/README.md

 # P.O.T.A.T.O.E.S.
 Branding Guideline

 ## Logo
+All Logo variations are available in both black and white within the [logos folder](./logos).

-The appropriate ways of displaying the P.O.T.A.T.O.E.S. logo are the following.
+The appropriate ways of displaying the logo are the following:
 - By itself

 ![alt text](https://github.com/eshsrobotics/database/blob/master/branding/logo/logo-300px.png "ESHS Potatoes")